 However, drug and alcohol testing isn’t their primary focus.
 Occupational health clinics focus on physical health and wellness.
 Your employees will most likely face long wait times for testing.

-A C/TPA that only focuses on drug/alcohol testing and drug-free workplace policies has been well trained in DOT collections.
+A C/TPA that only focuses on drug/alcohol testing and drug-free workplace policies has been well trained in DOT drug and alcohol collections.
 Drug/alcohol testing is their business.
 It’s their job to know all the laws, rules and regulations governing your business.

 As compliance experts, they do the regulation research you don’t have time to do and keep you informed of changes.
 They have the answers to your questions.
 They don’t have a waiting room full of potentially ill patients so testing wait times are minimal.

-Look for a C/TPA that offers 24/7 collection services.
+Look for a C/TPA that offers 24 hour collection services.
 Employees involved in a workplace accident must be tested as soon as possible.
-Knowing who to call, and that you can call at any hour, takes the pressure off of your supervisors in a stressful situation.
+Knowing who to call, and that you can call at any hour any day, takes the pressure off of your supervisors in a stressful situation.

 Why Lobdock Impairment Detection?

 Lobdock is a C/TPA that understands the burden you bear of DOT compliance.
 We partner with you as an extension of your business to create drug and alcohol policies and randomized drug testing selection processes.

 We offer 24 hour drug testing in our DOT compliant facility or we offer mobile drug testing by sending a qualified collector to your location.